GREEK LOVE IN MODERN ITALY

 An American initiated in war-time Naples, 1943-67 begins as a soldier's account of his chance initiation into pederasty with a boy prostitute in war-time Naples.

-Ischia, Island of Lavish Boys, 1951-3 is the aforementioned Davidson's account of his liaisons with its ever-willing adolescent inhabitants, "Rome" his description of the post-war venues for man/boy trysts in the Eternal City, A Meeting of Three Like Minds in Capri, 1951 his and his friend Robin Maugham's reminiscences of a visit to that island's renowned but very old and already-mentioned Norman Douglas, Naughty Naples, 1958 an account of a misadventure in that city, and Catania in Sicily, 1959 his account of what he witnessed there of the open sexual antics of boys.
+"Ischia"is the aforementioned Davidson's account in his Some Boys of his liaisons with that island's ever-willing adolescent inhabitants in 1951-3, "Rome" his description of the post-war venues for man/boy trysts in the Eternal City, A Meeting of Three Like Minds in Capri, 1951 his and his friend Robin Maugham's reminiscences of a visit to that island's renowned but very old and already-mentioned Norman Douglas, "Naples" an account of a misadventure in that city in 1958, and Catania in Sicily, 1959 his account of what he witnessed there of the open sexual antics of boys.

 Modern Italy in Boys for Sale is a brief account of boy prostitution in the 20th century, mostly in Naples.